shahaarya465/Deforestation-Detection/README.md

 # 🛰️ Deforestation Detection using Satellite Image Translation

-This repository contains the implementation of **AIML305 - Project II (SGP-2)**.
+This repository contains the implementation of **Deforestation Detection using Satellite Image Translation**.
 The project is a full-stack web application that uses a deep learning model to translate Sentinel-1 (SAR) radar imagery into Sentinel-2 optical imagery to detect and analyze deforestation over time.

 ---